 The risk factors were not significantly different for running than walking for diabetes mellitus, hypercholesterolemia, or CHD.

 Finally, I need to mention that both walking and running are weight-bearing exercises.
 These are very important for us as we age because they strengthen our bones and help to prevent osteoporosis.
-I need to augment my cycling to include weight-bearing exercises as it doesn’t protect against osteoporosis.
+I need to augment my cycling to include weight-bearing exercises as cycling which is good cardio exercise is not weight-bearing, so it doesn’t protect against osteoporosis.

 For some further benefits of walking and a balanced exercise program please check out my post What is the most balanced exercise program?

 Finally, I am firmly against extreme long distance running – like the marathon.
 You can read chapter and verse on Why you shouldn’t run a marathon.